-Public Health: We may use or disclose your health information to prevent or control disease, injury, or disability; notify the appropriate government authority if we believe you have been a victim of abuse, neglect, or domestic violence; and to report reactions to medications or problems with products and recall of replacement products.
+Public Health: We may use or disclose your health information to prevent or control disease, injury, or disability: notify the appropriate government authority if we believe you have been a victim of abuse, neglect, or domestic violence; and to report reactions to medications or problems with products and recall replacement products.

-Judicial and Administrative Hearings: If you are involved in a law suit or dispute, we may disclose your personal health information in response to a court or administrative order or in response to subpoena, discovery request or other lawful process instituted by someone else involved a dispute but only if efforts have been made to contact you about the request or to obtain an order protecting the information requested.
+Judicial and Administrative Hearings: If you are involved in a lawsuit or dispute, we may disclose your personal health information in response to a court or administrative order or in response to subpoena, discovery request or other lawful process instituted by someone else involved a dispute but only if efforts have been made to contact you about the request or to obtain an order protecting the information requested.

 Workers Compensation: We may disclose your personal health information to the extent authorized by and to the extent necessary to comply with workers’ compensation or similar programs.

 National Security: We may disclose to military authorities the dental and health information of Armed Forces personnel under certain circumstances.
 We may disclose to authorize federal officials dental and health information required for lawful intelligence, counterintelligence, and other national security activities.
-We may disclose to correctional institution or law enforcement official having lawful custody the protected health information of an inmate or patient under certain circumstances.
+We may disclose to the correctional institution or law enforcement official having lawful custody the protected health information of an inmate or patient under certain circumstances.

-Coroners and Medical Examiners: We may release your personal health information to a coroner or medical examiner if necessary to identify a deceased person or determine cause of death.
+Coroners and Medical Examiners: We may release your personal health information to a coroner or medical examiner if necessary to identify a deceased person or determine the cause of death.